alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

 A week or so ago, I was hiking around [Lake Bohinj], a gorgeous Alpine lake in northwest Slovenia.
 It's a very photogenic landscape, so I was taking some pictures with my "nice" camera.
-It's an Olympus that takes better photos than my iPhone, but it doesn't have built-in GPS -- so none of the photos have [location geotags][geotagging].
+It's an Olympus that takes better photos than my iPhone, but it's quite old and it doesn't have built-in GPS -- so none of the photos have [location geotags][geotagging].

 I find location data quite useful on my photos, and I was wondering if I could add it after the fact.
 Although my camera doesn't know where I was, I had a hiking workout running on my Apple Watch, and that was tracking my location -- could I combine the photos from my camera and the location data from my watch?